Guthrie Consulting Rooms, King's College Hospital, Denmark Hill, London SE5 9RS 25 Harley Street, London, W1G 9QW

 Dr Philip Kelly - Training & Qualifications

-During this training I spent two years in the Endocrine Oncology Laboratory in the Department of Endocrinology at Bart's and The London Medical School, University of London investigating the hormonal influences in the development of colonic polyps and cancer, and this work was submitted for my MD thesis.
+During my higher specialist training I spent two years in the Endocrine Oncology Laboratory in the Department of Endocrinology at Bart's and The London Medical School, University of London investigating the hormonal influences in the development of colonic polyps and cancer.
+This work was submitted for my MD thesis.
 I performed clinical studies in the colonoscopy surveillance programme to detect polyps and reduce the risk of colonic cancer in acromegaly, and investigated the use of the somatostin analogue Lanreotide Autogel in the control of acromegaly.

-Since 2008 I have worked as a consultant physician in endocrinology, diabetes, metabolism and acute and general medicine initially at Whipps Cross Hospital in London.
-I moved to Southend Hospital in Essex, where I was the endocrinologist for the South Essex Thyroid Cancer MDT; alongside my endocrinology and diabetes clinical service I started the acute medical service.
-In 2013 I moved to King's College Hospital where alongside my clinical duties in Acute Medicine I was appointed Clinical Lead and subsequently Clinical Director of Acute Medicine across the whole of King's College Hospital - both the Princess Royal University Hospital and King's Denmark Hill sites - between 2014 and 2017, managing the development of ambulatory medical services on both sites.
-I practice general and specialist endocrinology in The Guthrie Wing and am endocrinologist for the King's Sarcoidosis Clinic.
+Since 2008 I have worked as a consultant physician in endocrinology, diabetes, metabolism and acute and general medicine.
+I ran the Emergency Assessment Unit at Whipps Cross Hospital in London alongside providing general endocrinology, diabetes and lipids outpatients services.
+I moved to Southend Hospital, Essex in 2009, where I was the endocrinologist for the South Essex Thyroid Cancer multi-disciplinary team.
+Alongside my endocrinology and diabetes clinical service I started the acute medical service with a team of four brilliant colleagues.
+In 2013 I moved to King's College Hospital where alongside my clinical duties in Acute Medicine I was appointed Clinical Lead and subsequently Clinical Director of Acute Medicine across King's College Hospital - Princess Royal University Hospital and King's College Hospital at Denmark Hill - between 2014 and 2017, managing the development of ambulatory medical services on both sites.
+I practice general and specialist endocrinology in The Guthrie Wing and am endocrinologist for the King's Sarcoidosis Clinic and The Orbital Team where we manage Graves' ophthalmopathy/ thyroid eye disease.
 My professional memberships include the British Thyroid Association and the Society for Endocrinology.

 I Co-Lead the Clinical Academic Group in Medicine and Integrated Care at King's Health Partners.
-This is an Academic Health Sciences Centre where world class education, research and clinical practice are brought together for the benefit of patients.
+King's Health Partners is an Academic Health Sciences Centre where world class education, research and clinical practice are brought together for the benefit of patients.
 We translate cutting edge research and existing best-practice into excellent patient care.

 The Out-Patient suite on the third floor of the Guthrie Wing contains our experienced team.
 If you need blood tests they can be done in the clinic.
 All specialist endocrine investigations can be performed on site and usually analysed at King's or within King's Health Partners.
 Our team will co-ordinate your investigations to ensure you get investigated quickly and appropriately.
 We have a fully equipped department of diagnostic imaging - including multidetector-CT, US, MRI, nuclear medicine with SPECT and PET-CT; endoscopy, vascular laboratory, lung function laboratory and department for cardiovascular investigations.